 Students must show that they have been consistent in their academic studies over a two (2) year period.
 As a general guide, students studying English as an additional Language should be achieving a 75% average.
 Students should average 70% in all other subjects.

 It is important that parents and students understand the need for high level English schools especially when entering the senior levels in all subject areas.

 Parents accept offer by signing the agreement and returning it to Oakleigh Grammar, then paying a semester’s fees and any other fees as required.

-International student fees are $27,500 per annum with one Semester fees to be paid in advance.
-This fee includes the student school books but not uniform, excursions or homestay fees
+One semester fees to be paid in advance.
+This fee includes the student school books but not uniform, excursions or homestay fees.